 Parent/Guardian responsibilities regarding state and local testing requirements are to:

 - Ensure student participation in all online proctored local assessments.

-- Ensure student participation in all required in-person state assessments.
+- Ensure student participation in all required onsite (in-person) state assessments.

 - Provide transportation for students to state-mandated testing locations, allotting time for test completion.